Care Tips & Fun Facts!

 Fact: The domesticated rats we love today are Norway rats!
 Through many years of domestication, breeding for temperament, and discovering new mutations, we now have many incredible varieties of this wonderful, intelligent, and loving species.

-Fact: A "tuck" is a breeder term referring to when the rat tucks-up his/her hide legs and arms when scruffed.
+Fact: A "tuck" is a breeder term referring to when the rat tucks-up his/her legs and arms when scruffed.
 It's a temperament test that does not hurt the animal.

 -Water bottle (Remember to use filtered water!
 NEVER use tap water.
 BPA-free plastic bottle or glass)